 What’s Visible from The Empire State Building:

-Some of the most notable attractions you can see clearly include the Chrysler Building, Bryant Park, and the lights of Times Square.
+Some of the most notable sights include the Chrysler Building, Bryant Park, and the lights of Times Square.
 Even the One World stands tall in the distance.
 The one thing missing is the Empire State Building itself.

 Empire State Building Deck Prices

-Tickets range anywhere from $44 to as much as $140, depending on your chosen experience.
-The most standard ticket that only gives access to the 86th-floor observatory is $44, and the 102nd-floor observatory ticket starts at $79, depending on time and day.
+Tickets range from $44-$156.
+The standard ticket that only gives access to the 86th-floor observatory is $44, and the 102nd-floor observatory ticket starts at $79, depending on time and day.

 One of the most unique ticket options is in collaboration with Starbucks, where for $135, you can watch the sunrise (with a cup of coffee).